maralla/completor.vim/README.md

 Completor
 =========

-Async completion framework for vim8.
+Completor is an asynchronous code completion framework for vim8.
+New features of vim8 are used to implement the fast completion engine with low overhead.
+For using semantic completion, external completion tools should be installed.

 Requirements
 ------------